xCDAT/xcdat/docs/index.rst

   - Fill missing bounds
   - Decoding of CF and non-CF time units
-  - Optional centering of time axes using time bounds
+  - Optional centering of time coordinate using time bounds
   - Optional conversion of longitudinal axes orientation

 - Support for parallelism of XCDAT features using Dask